 2. Eat regularly and before you feel hungry

-I know this is an obvious one but it's very easy to get rapped up in your ride and before you know it 2 hours has flown by and you haven't eaten a thing.
-I often get caught out because I don't feel hungry until my glycogen supplies are well depleted.
-By this stage I'm trying to play catchup and I generally pay for it towards the end of the ride and often well into the next days session.
+I know this is an obvious one but it’s very easy to get wrapped up in your ride and before you know it 2 hours have flown by and you haven’t eaten a thing.
+I often get caught out because I don’t feel hungry until my glycogen supplies are well depleted.
+By this stage, I’m trying to play catchup and I generally pay for it towards the end of the ride and often well into the next days’ session.
 To combat this I tend to set an alarm on my Garmin every 30 minutes as a little reminder to eat.